collectiegroesbeek/collectiegroesbeek/README.md

 You can see that it's working by doing a HTTP GET request with for example `curl` on `http://localhost:9200`.

+### Restarting the Elasticsearch Docker image
+You can check if the image is available with `docker ps -a`.
+Start it with `docker start elasticsearch`.

 ### Data ingestion

 The data is in a separate Github repository.
 It needs to be ingested into Elasticsearch.